DhirenKirpalani/clash-market/phase1/README.md

-# LIQIFY - Solana Trading Competition Platform
+# CLASH MARKET - Solana Trading Competition Platform

 ## Overview

-LIQIFY is a gamified Solana-connected trading competition platform where users stake 10 USDC to join trading challenges.
+CLASH MARKET is a gamified Solana-connected trading competition platform where users stake 10 USDC to join trading challenges.
 The application features a dark-themed, RPG-inspired interface for competitive trading experiences using existing Drift accounts.
 The platform is built as a full-stack web application with a React frontend and Express backend, utilizing PostgreSQL for data persistence.

 ## System Architecture